 *Vintage natural history/science ephemera, including book/magazine cutouts and pages.
 I love old illustrated (not photo) field guides and like the info along with the drawing.
-Modern nature & science stuff is cool, too!
+Modern nature and science stuff is cool, too!

 *Nature in general!
 Some favorites: botanical illustration of wildflowers and carnivorous plants, insects/spiders (especially dragonflies, damselflies, and beetles), marine invertebrates (nudibranchs, anemones, octopuses, anything you'd find in a tidepool), sharks and rays, wombats, birds (especially crows/ravens and herons), salamanders and newts.
 But honestly, I like almost everything, and have friends who like the rest, so you really can't go wrong.